ShaRP: Explaining Rankings and Preferences with Shapley Values: Preliminaries and Notation

 \paragraph{Shapley values} For a set $\mathcal{N}$ of $n$ players, and a value function $f$ that assigns a profit to any subset (or coalition) $\mathcal{S}$ of players, $f: 2^n \rightarrow \mathbb{R}$, where $f(\emptyset) = 0$, the Shapley value of player $i$ is:

 We will use Shapley values to explain ranked outcomes using the set of features $\mathcal{A}$ as the players, and the outcome (or the quantity of interest, QoI) as the payoff function.
 In addition to the definition of players and the payoff function, Shapley values require the quantification of the payoff over a subset of the players.
-This, in turn, requires some notion of estimating the payoff over a subset of the features.
-Consequently, for any Shapley value implementation, a method of feature removal or masking is required~\cite{Covert2021Removing}.
+This, in turn, requires some way to estimate the payoff over a subset of the features.
+Consequently, for any Shapley value implementation, a method of feature removal or masking is required~\cite{Covert2021Removing,chen2023algorithms}.

-A common method (\eg used in SHAP~\cite{lundberg2017unified, Covert2021Removing}), for a \textit{coalition} (subset of features) $\mathcal{S} \subseteq \mathcal{A}$, is to marginalize out the features not in the coalition $\mathcal{A} \setminus \mathcal{S}$ and draw values from the marginal distributions of the subset of features in $\mathcal{S}$ jointly.
-Another alternative (\eg used in QII~\cite{DBLP:conf/sp/DattaSZ16}) is to draw values of each feature in $\mathcal{S}$ independently from its marginal distribution.
+A common method (\eg used in SHAP~\cite{lundberg2017unified, Covert2021Removing}), for a \textit{coalition} (subset of features) $\mathcal{S} \subseteq \mathcal{A}$, is to marginalize out the features not in the coalition $\mathcal{A} \setminus \mathcal{S}$ and draw values from the marginal distributions of the subset of features in $\mathcal{S}$ jointly, often referred to as the ``marginal'' approach.
+Another alternative (\eg used in QII~\cite{DBLP:conf/sp/DattaSZ16}) is to draw values of each feature in $\mathcal{S}$ independently from its marginal distribution, often referred to as the ``product of marginals'' approach.
+Another approach is called ``baseline'' and instead of sampling the features not in the coalition, they are replaced with the feature values of a specific fixed sample~\cite{lundberg2017unified}.
+Here, we choose the marginal approach for our implementation and take inspiration from the baseline approach for our pairwise method.
+In Section~\ref{sec:sys}, we show how both can be implemented using one algorithm.